 Location: Plaza Gipuzkoa

 San Sebastián’s book fair takes place in one of our most emblematic squares, Plaza Gipuzkoa.
-Every year, this colourful fancy park brings the charm and romanticism of literature to every corner of the plaza.
-This is a great chance to get lost among books of different themes, times, countries, and local languages.
+Every year, this colourful park brings the charm and romanticism of literature to every corner of the plaza.
+This is a great chance to get lost among books of different themes, times periods, countries, and local languages.
 Enjoy the atmosphere that is born directly from the passion for letters in San Sebastián, a city of arts.

 How artsy is the town?
 Well, did you know that Pío Baroja (1872 – 1956), one of the novelists of the Generation of ‘98 group of intellectuals, was actually born in San Sebastián?
 Famous in Spanish literature, Pío Baroja reflected the moral, political, and social impact of the Spanish-American war through his thoughtful writing.

 It is still debated whether Miguel Unamuno (born in Bilbao, 1864 – 1936) could have been one of the members of this group of writers.
 This Basque writer was mostly an essayist, although he did experiment with other literary forms.
-He later on became rector at the University of Salamanca until general Franco removed him from his position and got him arrested for his “incompatible” ideas.
+He later became rector at the University of Salamanca until general Franco removed him from his position and got him arrested for his “incompatible” ideas.

 Discover the oh-so-local way of life in Basque country on a San Sebastian tour, with a local guide.
 With our tours you can take to the hills and discover the gorgeous coastline of the St. James Way, or get to know Basque food by tucking into some delicious pintxos.
 When it comes to San Sebastian travel, we’ve got you covered!